 Your baby’s lungs and nervous system continue to develop this week.
 Now is a great time to track your baby’s movements.
 If you notice a decrease in movement, call your doctor.

-You baby’s brain is really starting to develop this week.
-Deep ridge and indentations are forming, and the amount of tissue is increasing.
+You baby’s brain is starting to develop this week.
+Deep ridges and indentations are forming, and the amount of tissue is increasing.

 You’re in the home stretch!
 At the start of your third trimester, your baby is 10 inches from crown to rump and weighs a little over 2 pounds.

-Baby weighs 3 pounds and has grown to 10 1/2 inches this week.
-Their eyes are now open during the waking hours and their bone marrow is collecting red blood cells.
+Your baby weighs 3 pounds and has grown to 10 1/2 inches this week.
+Their eyes are now open during their waking hours and their bone marrow is collecting red blood cells.

 Your baby is 15 to 17 inches from head to toe and tips the scales at about 4 pounds.
-The eyes can now focus, and reflexes like thumb sucking are probably starting to occur as well.
+The eyes can now focus, and reflexes like thumb sucking are probably starting to occur.

-Baby has a great chance of survival with medical assistance if born after 32 weeks.
-The nervous system has developed enough that they can even regulate their own body temperature.
+Your baby has a great chance of survival with medical assistance if born after 32 weeks.
+Their nervous system has developed enough to regulate their body temperature.

 You probably know your baby is sleeping a lot, but did you realize that they might be dreaming?
 It’s true!
 Their lungs have also matured almost completely by this point.

-Now begins baby’s most rapid weight gain stage — up to 12 ounces each week.
+Now begins your baby’s most rapid weight gain stage — up to 12 ounces each week.
 Right now, they’re around 5 pounds, 5 ounces.
-Most of the fat is depositing around the shoulders.
+Most of their fat is depositing around the shoulders.

-Baby is now gaining about 1/2 ounce in fat stores each day.
-Their major organs are ready to work in the real world!
+Your baby is now gaining about 1/2 ounce in fat stores each day.
+And your baby’s major organs are ready to work outside the womb.